- You must be aware of your vehicle’s payload capacity, in order to operate legally and safely.

 - Trailers are not suitable for trucks if you regularly deliver to hilly areas.
 Uphill climb with a loaded trailer can damage the engine.

 - The drivers need special mirrors to avoid the blind spots created by the trailer.

 - Lastly, trailers decrease the maneuverability of the vehicle.
 Your drivers might need special training to drive trucks with trailers.

 Difference between Truck Payload and Towing Capacity

-On the other hand, the truck’s towing capacity refers to the maximum amount of weight the pickup truck can safely pull using a trailer.
+On the other hand, truck’s maximum towing capacity refers to the maximum amount of load weight the pickup truck can safely pull using a trailer.